blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Optics/Photography/Polarising Filter.md

 For modern cameras, a circular polariser is used.
 This works by combining a linear polariser to create the artistic effect, followed by a quarter-wave plate to generate circularly polarised light.
 This helps avoid issues with autofocus and [[Light Metering|light metering]] sensors in some cameras.

+## Types of Polarising Filters
+- Warm Filter: Good for shooting hazy scenes.
+Adds a subtle yellow or reddish tone, cutting through the haze to create clearer photos with a natural appearance.
+- Neutral Filter: They produce a slightly cooler tone.
+They let you maintain colour fidelity while still highlighting the natural colours of the scene.